hovancik/hovancik.github.io/source/blog/2014-08-06-this-one-s-about-my-childhood.html.markdown

 title: This one's about my childhood
 date: 2014-08-06 10:33 UTC
 tags: childhood, poem, slovak
-category: poetry lover
 ---

 I'd like to think I was very good child.
 Except when it comes to breaking some stuff.

 Some very specific stuff: Football (or any other) balls.

 Not that I *wanted*, but I *did* broke more than a few of them.
 And I remember being very scared about it.
 First of all it was happening quite often, and then there was always some punishment.
 And not physical only, as I always felt that my parents are dissapointed when I broke one.
 So I was always afraid to tell them.

 This short poem is in Slovak, but some might be able to read it.
 Or one day I'll translate it.

 vždy